Backup158/DarktideBetterDescriptionsUwuify/README.md

 The uwuipy version I developed this on is v0.1.7 which I installed through pip.
 This one only runs with ```from uwuipy import uwuipy```, where the module and class name are the same and calling the class just works out.

 The latest version on GitHub is v0.1.9, which specifies ```from uwuipy import Uwuify``` and lets you change the power in the constructor with an 8th argument.
 I have a version in a branch which accounts for this, so use that one instead.

+If this doesn't work, open up an issue and/or try to fix it yourself.
+The relevant lines are 1 and 216.